-This is a snapshot of data for all agencies for the current fiscal year (FY) 2017, which is October 1, 2016 - September 30, 2017.
-The Total FY2017 Spending is the total non-classified DME and O&M agency funding amounts spent in FY2017.
-The Projects on Schedule and Projects on Budget show the percentage of projects in major investments that are performing close to their planned schedules and planned costs.
-Displayed as well is the number of Major Investments (“Majors”) there are and what % of the Total FY2017 Spending on Major Investments is being spent on them.
+This is a snapshot of data for all agencies for the current fiscal year (FY) 2021, which is October 1, 2020 - September 30, 2021.
+The Total FY2021 Spending is the total non-classified DME and O&M agency funding amounts spent in FY2021.
+The Projects on Schedule and Projects on Budget show the percentage of projects that are performing close to their planned schedules and planned costs.
+Displayed as well is the number of Major Investments (“Majors”) there are and what % of the Total FY2021 Spending on Major Investments is being spent on them.

 Calculations used for Projects on Schedule:

 - Schedule Variance = Planned Completion Date – Actual or Projected Completion Date

 - Duration = Planned Completion Date – Planned Start Date

 - Schedule Variance % = (Schedule Variance / Duration) x 100